Tiehuis/Tiehuis.github.io/_posts/2017-04-22-generic-data-structures-in-c.md

 So would I recommend using this?
 Probably not.
-If you were insistent on sticking with C however I think the best compromise would be to generate the specific instantiations (similar to what [khash](https://attractivechaos.wordpress.com/2008/09/02/implementing-generic-hash-library-in-c/) does).Keeping implementations in their own implementation file which gets rid of practically all the problems specified here.
-Alternatively, if performance and the "type-safety" isn't a big deal, then a tried and tested `void*` implementation would be good too.
+If you were insistent on sticking with C however I think the best compromise would be to generate the specific instantiations (similar to what [khash](https://attractivechaos.wordpress.com/2008/09/02/implementing-generic-hash-library-in-c/) does).
+This gets rid of most of the problems specified here.
+Alternatively, if performance and the type-safety isn't a big deal, then a tried and tested `void*` implementation would be good too.

 At the end of the day though, the pragmatic solution would be to just use C++ if there are no reasons not to and call it a day.
 Especially if you are